DAVID JAMESON, FAIA (1967-)

 2013 - The Elizabeth Bender Renovation, 6415 Dahlonega Road, Bethesda MD.
 Original house built in 1969.
 Sold in 2014 to Kristen Vennom.
 Sold in 2016 to Mark Mendelsohn.
 Sold in 2021 to Francisco Aguirre and Abigail Calkins.

-2014 - The Justin Oliver Residence, 1837 Ontario Place NW, Washington DC.
+2014 - The Justin Oliver Renovation, 1837 Ontario Place NW, Washington DC.
 Rebuilt rowhouse.
 Photos by Paul Warchol.

 2015 - The Bruce and Adrianne Wonnacott House, 408 Eleanor Drive, Woodside CA. Project architect Alexander Stitt.
 Jameson also designed the Wonnacotts' Potomac MD house.
-Received an AIA Virginia Honor Award (2015) and an AIA DC Merit in Architecture (2016).
+Received a 2015 AIA Virginia Honor Award; 2016 AIA DC Merit Award.
 Sold in 2020 to Matthew and Lisa Sonsini.
 Photos by Paul Warchol.

 2016 - The Heather and Billy Buck Residence, aka Manifold House, 1512 North Garfield Street, Arlington VA.
 Oscar Maradiaga and Frank Curtis, project architects.
 Inspired by client's passion for rebuilding vintage Italian scooters.
 Photos by Paul Warchol.